New Grading Model Overview- Updated

 Bible

-Discuss what you studied, how it connects to your life, and what questions it raised for you.
+Discuss what you studied, how it connects to your life, and what questions it raised.

 Scored out of 20 points per section — four components

-Can you explain concepts accurately in your own words?
+Can you explain concepts clearly in your own words?
 Can you connect ideas across lessons?
-Can you go beyond simply repeating what the textbook said?

 Level What the teacher sees Points

-Thorough command Explains clearly in own words, connects ideas, goes beyond the minimum, makes real-world connections.
+Thorough command Explains clearly, connects ideas, goes beyond the minimum, makes real-world connections.
 9–10

-Solid understanding Understands core concepts well with minor gaps.
+Solid understanding Understands core concepts well.
 Can apply knowledge when prompted.
 7–8

-Surface understanding Aware of the topic but explanations are shallow or rely heavily on reading from submitted work.
+Surface understanding Aware of the topic but explanations are shallow.
 4–6

 Minimal understanding Struggles to explain even with prompting.
-Work was submitted but learning is not evident.
 1–3

 No understanding Cannot explain the material at all.
-Teacher cannot verify any learning took place.
 0

-Component 2 — Responsiveness to questioning · 4 points (20%)
+Component 2 — Responsiveness to Questioning · 4 points

 Level What the teacher sees Points

 Highly responsive Handles unexpected questions confidently.
-Genuine reasoning, not just memorized answers.
+Genuine reasoning.
 4

 Adequately responsive Answers most questions with some prompting.
-Occasional hesitation but recovers well.
 3

-Partially responsive Handles prepared questions but struggles with anything unexpected.
+Partially responsive Handles prepared questions but struggles with unexpected ones.
 2

 Minimally responsive Cannot engage meaningfully beyond prepared material.
 1

-Non-responsive Unable or unwilling to engage with any teacher questioning.
+Non-responsive Unable or unwilling to engage with any questioning.
 0

-Component 3 — Growth awareness and ownership · 4 points (20%)
+Component 3 — Growth Awareness & Ownership · 4 points

 Do you know where you stand?
 Can you identify your gaps and describe what you will do about them?